Jenny Bhatt: Translation

-National Endowment for the Arts (NEA) Translation Fellowship (2025)

 In 2025, Bhatt was awarded a National Endowment for the Arts (NEA) Translation Fellowship.

-Desi Books LLC
+Podcast

 Bhatt started Desi Books as a podcast in April 2020 to spotlight books by writers of South Asian origin.
-South Asia refers to the SAARC countries: India, Pakistan, Bangladesh, Sri Lanka, Afghanistan, Nepal, Bhutan, and The Maldives.
 Mid-Day called it a venue for "the best of desi reads."
 Eastern Eye described it as one of the most "popular podcasts redefining real talk."
-The Dallas Morning News featured Bhatt and Desi Books saying "This North Texas author is shining a light on Desi authors from around the globe."
-The Los Angeles Review of Books described it as follows: "What started as a modest program now has several channels, featuring conversations on craft, book reviews, and even video episodes."
+The Los Angeles Review of Books described it, "What started as a modest program now has several channels, featuring conversations on craft, book reviews, and even video episodes."

-In August 2021, Desi Books was registered as an LLC and a global multimedia forum that showcases South Asian literature and connects readers and writers through conversation and community.
+In August 2021, Desi Books was registered as an LLC and multimedia forum that showcases South Asian literature and connects readers and writers through conversation and community.
 In February 2023, Bhatt announced that she would be winding down the platform although the archives would remain online.

-Teaching

-Bhatt has taught creative writing at various institutions and organizations, including Writing Workshops Dallas.